 6) Leleux set a personal best with a 4.50m vault and attempted the NCAA record indoors (4.56m).
 Leleux suffered a detached retina and took a long break after surgery following the second indoor meet of the year.
 She returned to win her second consecutive outdoor SEC title in the pole vault.

-In addition, Kyprianou guided Ryan Grinnel, an athlete of his while coaching at Boise State, to a third-place finish at the USATF Championships.
+In addition, Kyprianou guided Ryan Grinnel, an athlete of his watch while coaching at Boise State from 2005-08, to a third-place finish at the USATF Championships.
 Grinnel earned a spot on Team USA after jumping 17.02m.
 A week later, he set a new personal best of 17.22m at a USATF sanctioned meet at he University of Chicago.
 Grinnel lives in Athens and is still coached by Kyprianou.

 The 2012 campaign saw five of his student-athletes advance to the NCAA Championships and bring four All-America certificates home.
 Leleux captured a pair of those honors after finishing second in the pole vault at both the NCAA indoor and outdoor meets while also winning the SEC outdoor title over the collegiate record holder in the event with a school record mark (14 ft., 6 ¾ in.).
 For her success, Leleux was named the SEC Women's Freshman Field Athlete of the Year and the USTFCCCA South Region Women's Athlete of the Year following the season.

 Leleux's teammate, triple jumper Colleen Felix, also grabbed her second consecutive SEC indoor title in the triple jump during her final year with the Lady Bulldogs.